python/devguide/coverage.rst

 For the truly daring, you can use another powerful feature of coverage.py: branch coverage.
-Testing every possible branch path through code, while a great goal to strive for, is not as important of a goal as it is to get 100% line coverage for the entire stdlib (for now).
+Testing every possible branch path through code, while a great goal to strive for, is a secondary goal to getting 100% line coverage for the entire stdlib (for now).

 If you decide to want to try to improve branch coverage, simply add the ``--branch`` flag to your coverage run::

-    ./python -m coverage run --pylib --branch
+    ./python -m coverage run --pylib --branch <arguments to run test(s)>

 This will lead to the report stating not only what lines were not covered, but also what branch paths were not executed.